rudolfgrauberger/sonar-cxx-wiki/Get-code-coverage-metrics.md

 * The XML format used by [Bullseye](http://www.bullseye.com/).
 * The XML format used by [Microsoft Visual Studio](http://msdn.microsoft.com/de-de/library/dd537628.aspx).

 Finally you can decide how source files without coverage reports are handled.
-Setting the property **sonar.cxx.coverage.forceZeroCoverage** to 'true', assign zero line coverage to source files without coverage reports, which results in a more realistic overall Technical Debt value. 'false' will ignore such files in the overall coverage calculation.
+Setting the property **sonar.cxx.coverage.forceZeroCoverage** to 'true', assign zero line, integration and overall coverage to source files without coverage reports, which results in a more realistic overall Technical Debt value. 'false' will ignore such files in the overall coverage calculation.

 ### Notes for BullseyeCoverage users:
 SonarQube <3.2 provides metrics for line coverage and branch coverage.
 Bullseye users have function and branch/decision coverage instead.
 The C++ Community plugin converts the branch/decision coverage directly into branch coverage however line coverage is far more complex and cannot be correlated directly into function coverage.